yoyoFC/bikesharing/README.md

 Link for the Story presentation: ["https://public.tableau.com/app/profile/joel4774/viz/NYC_Citibike_Challenge_JFC/NYC_Citibike_Analysis"]

 - Based on the results from New York we can confirm the bike service is a profitable business.
-This is based in the number of user and rentals calculate on the widget.
+The number of users and rentals displayed on the previous chart support this statement.
-- A mayor edad el use de las bicicletas aumenta, esto se debe a que las personas adultas tienden a buscar actividades de bajo impacto para poder mantener una vida mas activa.
-Este justification podria usarse como parte de la campana de entrada del negocio en Des Moines.
-- Los subscritores masculinos tiended a usar las biciletas los ultimos dias de la semana (entrando al fin de semana).
-Esto puede ser ocacionado por el horario de trabajo, usualmente los ultimos dias de la semana resultan mas comodos para actividades al exterior.
-Esto significa que las bicicletas deben estar listas y disponibles en un 100% para poder aprovechar la demanda de clientes.
--Durante la semana tambien se puede apreciar la tendencia de incremento de uso despues de horarios de oficina.
--Un dato interesante es el uso de las bicicletas por las mananas (esto se puede ver en ambos generos)
+- At an older age, the use of bicycles increases, this is because adults tend to seek low-impact activities in order to maintain a more active life.
+This justification could be used as part of the business entry campaign in Des Moines.
+- Subscribers tend to use the bikes the last days of the week (going into the weekend).
+This can be caused by working hours, usually the last days of the week are more comfortable for outdoor activities.
+This means that bikes must be 100% ready and available in order to take advantage of customer demand.
+-During the week you can also see the trend of increasing use after office hours.
+This conclusion applied for both gender groups.

 ## Additional visualization:

-8. Bike utilization
-9. Top 5 Start Station
-10. Top 5 End Station
+The last view of the story published in Tableu shows additional charts as complement of the analysis.

+8. Bike utilization : Based on this widget, there are some bikes that are more booked that others.
+This could have different factors like location, condition or brand.
+Once the business received the approval by investors, we should include a deep analysis of why some specific equipment are more popular for the consumers.

+9. Top 5 Start Station/Top 5 End Station : The location to pick up and drop off the bikes are important.
+Coincidentally, the most popular places for both actions are the same places.
+This is important to take strategic decisions, not only to place the bikes it can be use to arrange agreements with local business around the areas.
+Maybe as additional research, we should visit the locations in New York to observe what business or attractions are around the most popular start and end stations.

 <p align="center"><img src="https://user-images.githubusercontent.com/88695570/143278148-1ccb1e41-3501-478d-a317-d9899b4e03ba.png">